-Figure 11: Yearly LISA maps of transformed VIIRS fire density data.
-Same legend as in Fig 8.
+Yearly LISA maps (local indicators of spatial association maps) of transformed VIIRS fire density data.
+Same legend as in Fig 7.

-As shown in the LISA maps of MODIS fire density, the spatial patterns of fire density slightly resembled those of forest loss over the period under study (Fig. 10).
+As shown in the LISA maps of MODIS fire density, the spatial patterns of fire density slightly resembled those of forest loss over the period under study (Fig. 9).
 However, the degree of agreement between forest loss and fire density was greater in the Western and Central Regions-Sierra de Bahoruco, Northwestern Region, Cordillera Central-than in the eastern half of the country-Los Haitises and the Eastern Region.
 Particularly, although the eastern half showed extensive forest loss activity, few HH clusters of fire density were recorded in this region during the period under investigation.
-In fact, during the six-year period 2013-2018, HH clusters of fire completely disappeared from the Eastern Region (Figs. 11 and B6).
+In fact, during the six-year period 2013-2018, HH clusters of fire completely disappeared from the Eastern Region (Figs. 9 and D5Fig.
+9).
 Hence, fire activity showed a diverging trend in relation to that of deforestation in Los Haitises and the Eastern Region.